 1. The world thinks Canada is awesome

-Canada has a great reputation internationally — the best reputation, in fact, if you look at an international survey last year that asked 27,000 people across the globe what they thought about the safety, public policy, efficacy of government and other attributes of 50 different countries.
+Canada has a great reputation internationally — the best reputation, in fact, if you look at an international survey from 2013 that asked 27,000 people across the globe what they thought about the safety, public policy, efficacy of government and other attributes of 50 different countries.
 Canada came out at the very top of those reputation rankings, edging out Sweden:

 2. Canadians think living in Canada is awesome